mdorentin/APproject/README.md

 ## Notable Packages

-Dillinger uses a number of open-source projects to work properly:
+PortfolioWizard uses a number of open-source projects to work properly:

 - [yfinance] - To import the historical data price.
 - [PyPortfolioOpt] - To perform the optimization.